shadownet-irc/Website/site/rules.md

 ShadowNET staff will never force you to join channels or forcibly change your user modes as the IRC daemon we use does not allow that to be done.

+ShadowNET staff may kill or kline users with or without reason.

 ## Session Limits

 If you are willing to offer a bouncer or have other needs to raise your session